FawazAT/Medical-Appointment-Attendance-rate/README.md

-Project: Medical Appointment No Show Dataset
+# Project: Medical Appointment No Show Dataset

-Introduction:
+## Introduction:
 My project is about a Medical Appointment No Show data set analyses.
 It is about patient showing to thier appointments or not.

+## Getting started
+Make sure you use the "Udacity-env.txt" environment to avoid any errors.

-Data Dictionary:
+## Data Dictionary:
 ### 01 - PatientId
 Identification of a patient.
 ### 02 - AppointmentID